Tag Archives: Jane Fonda

 In Our Souls At Night, Jane Fonda and Robert Redford play a widow and widower who’ve lived next to each other for years.
 The pair have almost no relationship but that all changes when…

-I haven’t seen Schoenaerts in a new movie for a while and I really want to.
-Thestory which intrigues me a little and Jane Fonda, I appreciate because of her great work in Grace & Frankie, Youth (2015).
-There’s also her interviews in The Hollywood Reporter Roundtables.
+I haven’t seen Schoenaerts in a new movie for a while, and I really want to.
+This story intrigues me a little, and I appreciate Jane Fonda because of her great work in Grace & Frankie and Youth (2015).

 Directed by Ritesh Batra, Bruce Dern, Michael Love Toliver and Phyllis Somerville also star.